nimrossum/pcpp/notes/notes.md

 Threads cannot wait forever because other thread finished incorrectly.
 Even in obstruction-free, completion must be guaranteed when the thread runs in isolation

+## Sequential consistency

+A concurrent execution is sequentially consistent $\iff$ it a reordering of operations producing a sequential execution where:

+1. Operations happen one-at-a-time
+2. Program order is preserved (for each thread)
+3. The execution satisfies the specification of the object

+## Linearizability

+Linearizability extends sequential consistency by requiring that the real time order of the execution is preserved.
+This means that the